 We have more trucks than any other provider of information technology (IT) recycling solutions in GA.
 Reworx Electronics Recycling offers reliable laptop recycling services that are hassle-free.
 There's also no need to be concerned if you're a prospective customer looking for a reputable company to do some computer recycling for your company.

 Each truck is staffed by our authorized recycling service experts, who will assist you with your computer recycling needs.
 This means that pickup services will be provided according to your specified schedule.

 Electrical equipment is made from valuable resources and raw metals such as silver, lead, chromium, lithium, etc. These resources require significant effort to locate, design, and deliver to you.

 When unwanted electrical equipment is incorrectly disposed of, valuable components also end up in landfills.
-Reworx Electronics Recycling near you, would like to assist in putting a halt to this.
+Reworx Electronics Recycling in Johns Creek, GA, would like to assist in putting a halt to this.

 We intend to recycle your electronics securely to help the world from harmful environmental effects of e-waste.
 Our procedure is quick and convenient!
 Simply bring your outdated, cracked, or damaged electronic item to Reworx Electronics Recycling, and we'll recycle it.

-If you need to get rid of old laptops and other electrical equipment, contact our electronics waste disposal service team from Reworx Electronics Recycling Georgia.
+If you need to get rid of old laptops and other electrical equipment, contact our electronics waste disposal service team from Reworx Electronics Recycling near me in Fulton County.
 We collect and recycle your e-waste!